muhfaris/event-tracker/readme.txt

 == Description ==
-Event Tracker simple but extremely useful that allows you to track events and conversions on your website.
+Events Tracker simple but extremely useful that allows you to track events and conversions on your website.

 == Installation ==
 INSTALLING FROM THE WORDPRESS CONTROL PANEL